yge58/caffe2-opencv-ndkcamera/README.md

 fps: 6.8 on huawei mate 9

-# I have seen apps running caffe, why redo it?
-<0> I tried to create a ndk app where most of code related to caffe is in cpp.
+# what is the goal of this app?

 <1> Integrated ndk camera with opencv and caffe2 in cpp.

-<2> Tried to achieve better real-time performance.
+<2> caffe classification in real-time camera footage.

 # How to build?